Execution of pipelines¶

 The workflow expects the following config:

-* samples
+samples

-, a sample table (tsv) with column sample containing sample identifiers, as well as columns fq1 and fq2 containing the paths to the input fastq files
+, a sample table (tsv) with column sample containing sample identifiers, as well as columns fq1 and fq2 containing the paths to the input fastq files see example here.
+If the table contains further ZARP compatible columns (see pipeline documentation), the values specified there by the user are given priority over htsinfer's results.outdir

-, an output directory
+, an output directorysamples_out

 , set to 100000 per default